ueberdosis/tiptap/docs/src/docPages/examples/collaboration.md

 # Collaboration

-The content of this editor is shared with every users that opens that example.
+The content of this editor is shared with every user that opens that example.

 <!-- <demo name="Examples/Collaboration" :show-source="false"/> -->